ALPHA-Defense-Systems/.github/ISSUE_TEMPLATE/weekly-task.md

     id: category
     attributes:
       label: 🧩 Skill Focus
-      description: What is the primary area this task covers?
+      description: "What is the primary area this task covers?"
       options:
         - DFIR
         - Windows Logs